dapurakhfa/mf/README.md

 Turborepo will run the `build` script for all publishable dependencies of the `main` app, excluding the `main` app itself, and then publishes the new versions to npm.

-By default, this example uses `qrmy` as the npm organization.
+By default, this example uses `dakhfa` as the npm organization.
 To change this, do the following:

-- Rename folders in `packages/*` to replace `qrmy` with your desired scope
+- Rename folders in `packages/*` to replace `dakhfa` with your desired scope
-- Search and replace `qrmy` with your desired scope
+- Search and replace `dakhfa` with your desired scope
 - Re-run `pnpm install`